AntonEmery/counter-app/README.md

   pkg package.json
   ````
   Select the approriate binary file from the three created
+  Be sure to place a `data.txt` in the same directory that binary is being installed in.

 #### Technologies Used
   - Node.js - For all the server side code and writing to the text file